Xilinx/ml-suite/docs/tutorials/compile.md

 # xfdnn Compiler Tutorial

 ## Introduction
-The compiler script interfaces with different ML Frameworks, such as, Caffe and Tensorflow, to read a deep learning networks and generates a sequence of instructions for the xfDNN framework to execute on the FPGA.
+The compiler script interfaces with ML Frameworks such as Caffe and Tensorflow to read deep learning networks, and then generates a sequence of instructions for the xfDNN framework to execute on the FPGA.
 This includes a computational graph traversal, node merging and optimization, memory allocation and, finally, instruction generation.

 For instructions on launching and connecting to aws instances, see [here][].

 ## Support Features

-For Each ML Framework, there is a different version of the complier in the `ml-suite/xfdnn/tools/compile/bin/` directory.
+Each ML Framework has a different version of the compiler in the `ml-suite/xfdnn/tools/compile/bin/` directory:
 - Caffe - `xfdnn_compiler_caffe.pyc`
 - Keras - `xfdnn_compiler_keras.pyc`
 - MxNet - `xfdnn_compiler_mxnet.pyc`
 - Tensforflow - `xfdnn_compiler_tensorflow.pyc`

-Each of these tools have mostly the same arguments.
-As an example, `xfdnn_compiler_caffe` has the following arguments:
+Each of these tools contain largely the same arguments.
+For example, `xfdnn_compiler_caffe` has the following arguments:

 ```
 usage: xfdnn_compiler_caffe.py [-h] [-n NETWORKFILE] [-g GENERATEFILE]